Ethelwina, Or The House of Fitz-Auburne: Publication

-The novel was published in three volumes by the Minerva Press in 1799.
-Advertisements promoted it as "in the press" on February 2 of that year, and as "published" by May 16.
-Ethelwina is the first of at least six Gothic novels that Curties sold in the eight years from 1799 to 1807, all published by what Townshend identifies as "lower-end publishers".
+At the time of the novel's publication, Curties was around 22 years old.
+It is the first of at least six Gothic novels that Curties sold in the eight years from 1799 to 1807, all published by what the literary historian Dale Townshend identifies as "lower-end publishers".
+Ethelwina was published in three volumes by the Minerva Press in 1799.
+The Minerva Press was a prolific publisher of commercial fiction for circulating libraries, run by William Lane in London, and particularly associated with both women writers and readers.

+Advertisements promoted Ethelwina as "in the press" on February 2 of that year, and as "published" by May 16.
 Townshend describes the publication as "semi-pseudonymous" because Curties omitted his last name from the title page, publishing only as "T. J. Horsley".
 His next novel, Ancient Records, Or, The Abbey of Saint Oswythe (1801), included a preface acknowledging Ethelwina more fully as his own work, saying: "He sent his Ethelwina into the world as an orphan, whose father feared to acknowledge it, under his Christian appellation of Horsley.
 The Public have fostered it; and now; with some degree of pride, he can claim it as his own by his surname CURTIES."

 The literary historian James Jenkins describes its reception as "a modest, if not overwhelming, success".
 A French translation was produced in 1802, translated by Octave Ségur and published in Paris by F. Buisson.
 A German translation was published in Leipzig in 1803, under the title Ethelwina oder das Fräulein von Westmoreland.
 An abridged chapbook of the story was also produced.
 No eighteenth-century reviews have been identified.

 The original printing is now very scarce, with only three known copies held by libraries as of 2008.
 After being out of print ever since its first publication, a new edition was produced by Valancourt Books in 2008, edited and introduced by Jenkins.
 They call it "[o]ne of the finest Gothic novels of the 1790s".